YazidKurdi/blog/content/posts/Myfirstblog.md

 ![](/posts/post-1_files/Functions.PNG)

+As an example of a aggregated file, (Visualization tips)[https://github.com/YazidKurdi/blog/blob/master/Examples/Visualization%20tips.R] code is provided.
 These methods helped me tremendously increase the rate of learning, I hope it can help you as well!

 Future posts will be more technical work that contains EDA,modelling, data visualization and machine learning.